lynx7843/Simple-login-page-using-React/README.md

 # Simple Login Page Using React

-A minimal full-stack application built to verify that a React development environment is working correctly.
+A minimal full-stack application built to verify that a React development environment is functioning correctly.
-The project features a React front-end and a Spring Boot back-end that handles user authentication by validating usernames and passwords.
+The project features a React front-end and a Spring Boot back-end responsible for validating user credentials.

-User data is stored in a MySQL database configured through the XAMPP phpMyAdmin panel.
+User information is stored in a MySQL database configured using the XAMPP phpMyAdmin panel.

-__Features__
+#Features

 React-based login interface

-Spring Boot REST API for authentication
+Spring Boot REST API for user authentication

-MySQL database for user storage
+MySQL database for storing user data

 Basic username/password validation

 Simple project structure ideal for testing full-stack connectivity

-__Tech Stack__
+#Tech Stack

 Front-end: React
 Back-end: Spring Boot
 Database: MySQL (XAMPP / phpMyAdmin)

-__Purpose__
+#Purpose

-This project serves as a testing environment to verify proper integration between client, server, and database layers during development.
+This project serves as a testing environment to verify proper integration between the client, server, and database layers during development.